Yoast/wordpress-seo/readme.txt

 Bugfixes:

 * Fixes a bug where the avatar in the knowledge graph settings would incorrectly overwrite the default user profile picture.

-= 11.6.0 =
-Release Date: July 9th, 2019

-Yoast SEO 11.6 is out today.
-Of course, we did the regular round of bug fixing, but the focus of this release is two-fold: a new, much easier to use tabbed interface for the meta box and an updated HowTo structured data content block for WordPress.
-Find out all about Yoast SEO 11.6 in [our 11.6 release post](https://yoa.st/release-11-6)!

-Enhancements:

-* Changes the tabs in the metabox to horizontal tabs.
-* Splits the content optimization tab in the metabox into two separate tabs: an SEO and a Readability tab.
-* Updates HowTo schema output to reflect Google's new guidelines.
-* Makes sure the media modal that is triggered for image uploads only displays images.

-Bugfixes:

-* Fixes a bug where the Schema `@id` for `Person` would be incorrect on posts when author archives where disabled.
-* Fixes a bug where the Schema would contain `WebPage` instead of `CollectionPage` for a latest posts homepage and the static posts page type.
-* Fixes a bug where the Organization and Article Schema nodes would incorrectly be output when a website had not set their organization's name and/or logo.
-* Fixes a bug where the eye marker tooltips would break out of the metabox, which would hide the last part of the tooltip text.
-* Fixes a bug where instances of unfiltered HTML would be allowed in term descriptions where they shouldn't be.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).